Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-nth-child-selector-basics.md

 ### See all examples in this Codepen to try it out

-Have a play around with this Codepen, try and change some selector to see what happens!
+Have a play around with this Codepen.
+Try and change some selectors to see what happens!

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="html,result" data-user="rebelchris" data-slug-hash="wvWyxjw" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="CSS nth-child selector basics">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/wvWyxjw">